• Identify situations where a database may be preferred over a CSV file

 type name tbl_name rootpage sql

-The summary above displays information about the database.
-The database contains four tables, named sqlite_sequence, Dragon, Dish, and Scene.
+The summary above displays information about the database; it contains three tables named Dragon, Dish, and Scene.
 The rightmost column above lists the command that was used to construct each table.

 Let’s look more closely at the command used to create the Dragon table (the second entry above).